SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

     peak_dtype = [('sample_index', 'int64'), ('channel_index', 'int64'), ('amplitude', 'float64'), ('segment_index', 'int64')]

-2 main different methods are available with the :code:`method` argument:
+There are 2 different methods available with the :code:`method` argument:

 * **'locally_exclusive'** (requires :code:`numba`): peaks on neighboring channels within a certain radius are excluded (not counted multiple times)
 * **'matched_filtering'** (requires :code:`numba`):

-Other variant are also implemented (but less tested or not so util):
+Other variant are also implemented (but less tested or not so useful):

-* **'by_channel'** (default): peaks are detected separately for each channel, this should be used in high density probe layout.
+* **'by_channel'** : peaks are detected separately for each channel, this should be used in high density probe layout.
 * **'by_channel_torch'** (requires :code:`torch`): pytorch implementation (GPU-compatible) that uses max pooling for time deduplication
 * **'locally_exclusive_torch'** (requires :code:`torch`): pytorch implementation (GPU-compatible) that uses max pooling for space-time deduplication